Charles C. Hagemeister

-Charles Chris Hagemeister (August 21, 1946 – May 19, 2021) was a United States Army officer and a recipient of the United States military's highest decoration, the Medal of Honor, for his actions in the Vietnam War.
+Charles Chris Hagemeister (August 21, 1946 – May 19, 2021) was a United States Army officer and a recipient of the Medal of Honor, the United States military's highest decoration, for his actions in the Vietnam War.

 Early life

 Hagemeister was born in Lincoln, Nebraska, on August 21, 1946.
 He was the youngest of four siblings in his family.
 He attended Lincoln Southeast High School, before studying at the University of Nebraska–Lincoln.

 Vietnam War

 Hagemeister was drafted into the United States Army from his birth city of Lincoln, Nebraska, in May 1966, during a break from his university studies.
 By March 20 of the following year, he was serving as a specialist four in Headquarters and Headquarters Company, 1st Battalion, 5th Cavalry Regiment, 1st Cavalry Division (Air mobile).
 He was previously serving as a medic.
 During a firefight on that day, in Binh Dinh Province, Republic of Vietnam, Hagemeister repeatedly exposed himself to enemy fire in order to aid wounded comrades.
 He was subsequently promoted to specialist five and awarded the Medal of Honor for his actions.